FACTBOX-Jordan's neighbours and allies voice support for security moves | Law-Order

 PALESTINIAN PRESIDENT "Palestinian President Mahmoud Abbas said that we stand by the sisterly Hashemite Kingdom of Jordan, the king, the government, and the people," the official Palestinian news agency WAFA said in a statement.

-"We support the decisions taken by King Abdullah II to preserve Jordan's security and ensure its stability and unity.
 "We support the steps taken by King Abdullah to maintain Jordanian national security, stressing that Jordan's security and stability is a supreme Palestinian interest."
+ARAB LEAGUE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)